RTPI Scotland thinkpieces - Proposals for change

 Places, People and Planning - Scottish Government consultation

 In January 2017 the Scottish Government published 20 proposals for reforming the planning system, for consultation until 4 April, in a paper called Places, People and Planning.
 These proposals are a direct response to the May 2016 report of the Independent Review of the Scottish Planning System.
-In June 2017 the Scottish Government published its response to the outcome of this consultation.
+In June 2017 the Scottish Government published a Position Statement in response to the outcome of this consultation.
 This includes some clarification on the changes we can expect to see in a Planning Bill in late 2017/early 2018.
 Many of the proposals will not be included in this legislation, but could be implemented through secondary legislation, policy and guidance.

 The RTPI Scotland response to Places, People and Planning is available here.